 Eric B. Shumway

-Eric Brandon Shumway grew up in St. John’s, Arizona.
+Eric B. Shumway grew up in St. John’s, Arizona.
 His parents are James Carroll and Merle Kartchner Shumway.

 Eric Shumway attended St. John’s High School, where he served as student body president, lettered in four sports, played baritone horn in the band as well as cello in the orchestra, sang in the choir, and won all-state honors in basketball and football.
 He attended Brigham Young University on a basketball scholarship, served a mission to Tonga, married Carolyn Merrill in June 1963, and graduated with a BA and MA in English literature and language from Brigham Young University.